ritchieng/deep-learning-wizard/docs/home.md

 	- CassandraDB (CPU DB)
 	- BlazingSQL (GPU DB)

 We deploy a top-down approach that enables you to grasp deep learning and deep reinforcement learning theories and code easily and quickly.
 We have open-sourced all our materials through our [Deep Learning Wizard Tutorials](https://www.deeplearningwizard.com/deep_learning/course_progression/).
-For visual learners, feel free to sign up for our [video course](https://www.udemy.com/practical-deep-learning-with-pytorch/?couponCode=DEEPWIZARD) and join over 6000 deep learning wizards.

-To this date, we have taught thousands of students across more than 120+ countries from students in high school to postgraduates and professionals in leading MNCs and research institutions around the world.
+To this date, we have taught thousands across more than 120+ countries from students in high school to postgraduates and professionals in leading MNCs and research institutions around the world.

 ![](/assets/mario_flappy_pacman_optimized.gif)